Richard Gere

 Richard Gere was married to Cindy Crawford

-In 1996 Gere met Actress Cary Lowell (born 1961), who played The Bond Girl in the famous picture License to Kill.
-The couple officially married only in November 2002, though Carey and Richard had been in a relationship for almost seven years by then, three of which they lived together.
+In 1996 Gere met actress Cary Lowell (born 1961), who played a Bond Girl in the hit film License to Kill.
+The couple didn't officially marry until November 2002, though Carey and Richard had been together for almost seven years by then, living together for three of those years.

 Richard Gere and his ex-wife Cary Lowell